Select a language

 A Kubernetes cluster has a desired state, which defines which applications or other workloads should be running, along with which images they use, which resources should be made available for them, and other such configuration details.

 A desired state is defined by configuration files made up of manifests, which are JSON or YAML files that declare the type of application to run and how many replicas are required to run a healthy system.

 The cluster’s desired state is defined with the Kubernetes API.
 This can be done from the command line (using kubectl) or by using the API to interact with the cluster to set or modify your desired state.

 Kubernetes will automatically manage your cluster to match the desired state.
 As a simple example, suppose you deploy an application with a desired state of "3," meaning 3 replicas of the application should be running.
 If 1 of those containers crashes, Kubernetes will see that only 2 replicas are running, so it will add 1 more to satisfy the desired state.

 You can also use Kubernetes patterns to manage the scale of your cluster automatically based on load.

 How does a cluster relate to a node, a pod, and other Kubernetes terms?

 We’ve defined a cluster as a set of nodes.
 Let’s look at a few other Kubernetes terms that are helpful to understanding what a cluster does.

-Master node: The machine that controls Kubernetes nodes.
+Control plane: The collection of processes that control Kubernetes nodes.
 This is where all task assignments originate.